andburch/_posts/2018-03-03-myoozam_survey.md

 Part of why I'm teased so much about it is that this particular linguistic affectation doesn't seem to a documented to any region or dialect.
 In fact, half of my family (including my twin brother) doesn't even pronounce it this way.
 I could write this quirk off as a one-time "glitch" in human language learning (which happen all the time) but for the fact that my labmates and I have run into _other_ /myoo-zam/ speakers every once in a while.

 I have no idea whether (like the X-Men we truly are) us "myoozamers" have popped up _spontaneously_ across the country, or if there is some sort of region where this happens in more.
-I have scant information that suggests this could be something in western Pennsylvania and Texas, but the data is pretty anecdotal.
+I have scant information that suggests this could be something in western Pennsylvania and Texas, but the data is honestly pretty anecdotal.

 ## Help me!